Jac-Zac/Micrograd_C-/README.md

 ### TODO

-- [ ] Try using shared pointers
+- [ ] Try using shared pointers even for the += to avoid memory leaks

 - [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort

-- Think about mini batches because when you mini batch you compute less accurate gradients for loss minimization but you can do it way faster and thus do way more step